-Place the pan or muffin tin filled with cupcake liners in the freezer until hardened.
-Set aside the leftover chocolate mixture; you'll use it in a few minutes.
+Place the pan or muffin tin in the freezer until hardened.
+Set aside leftover chocolate mixture; you'll use it in a few minutes.

-While the chocolate is chilling in the freezer, mix the almond butter, sugar and salt together very well.
-Add the optional ingredients into the mixture if using.
+While chocolate is chilling in the freezer, mix almond butter, sugar and salt together very well.
+Add optional ingredients into the mixture if using.

-Remove the pan or tin from the freezer and spread the almond butter mix over the top of the chocolate in the pan or fill each cup with the almond butter mixture.
+Remove the pan or tin from the freezer and spread the almond butter mixture over the top of the chocolate in the pan or fill each cup with almond butter mixture.
 If your mixture is extra runny, it sometimes helps to chill it a bit to firm it up.